Suvetha20/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

    c) Load data

    * Finally, create a connection to the MySQL server and create a Database and stored the Transformed data in the MySQL server by using the given method.

+5. E D A Process and Frame work

+   a) Access MySQL DB

+   * Create a connection to the MySQL server and access the specified MySQL DataBase by using pymysql library

+   b) Filter the data

+   * Filter and process the collected data depending on the given requirements by using SQL queries

+   c) Visualization

+   * Finally, create a Dashboard by using Streamlit and applying selection and dropdown options on the Dashboard and show the output are Geo visualization, bar chart, and Dataframe Table